dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 [!code-csharp[Main](intro/samples/cu/Models/Department.cs?name=snippet_Final&highlight=26,27)]

-The [Timestamp](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.timestampattribute?view=netcore-2.0) attribute specifies that this column will be included in the `Where` clause of `Update` and Delete commands sent to the DB.
+The [Timestamp](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.timestampattribute?view=netcore-2.0) attribute specifies that this column is included in the `Where` clause of `Update` and `Delete` commands.
 The attribute is called `Timestamp` because previous versions of SQL Server used a SQL `timestamp` data type before the SQL `rowversion` type replaced it.

 The fluent API can also specify the tracking property: